-What sets rosin apart from solvent-based products is the fact that there is no solvent necessary.
+What sets rosin apart from solvent-based products is the fact that it’s a solventless process.
 This is highly attractive to health-conscious cannabis consumers.
-Additionally, solvent-based concentrates can take up to a full day, while solventless rosin machines can produce products with high yield almost instantly.
+Additionally, the production of solvent-based concentrates can take up to a full day, while solventless rosin machines can produce products with high yield almost instantly.

-Find a Dispensary You Can Trust
+Find a Dispensary You Can Trust: Greenside Recreational Cannabis Stores

 Many consumers incorrectly assume that BHO is the only way to produce concentrates like shatter.
 In fact, solventless hash rosin provides another option and it can be made into other concentrates like wax and budder, as well.

 You can get started with hash rosin and other great concentrates by visiting the friendly staff at our Seattle and Des Moines dispensaries!
 Our budtenders will walk you through the great variety of rosins we have in store and can answer any of your questions.
 Alternatively, you can order online from the convenience of home.
 We look forward to serving you!